Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // Polish MCM
 // More Stuff configurable, if there is anything

-// TODO: Display banner after DD select screen is closed
+// TODO: Display concealment break info on resource bar
 // TODO: fix DD Deploy targeting sending camera to hell
 // TODO: Add a popup after Psi Gate research is completed?

+DigitalUplink - increase range of DD deploy cast

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.